 Mi MIL-26 (HALO)

-By the time the V-12 was cancelled, Soviet Strategic Rocket Forces had started to gain greater experience with railway-mounted systems, and engine development and the death of the designer meant that work ceased, fewer AN-22s were also ordered due to a similar change in ballistic missile transport requirements.
-Instead, a new single rotor design would be developed, the Mi-26 Halo.
+By the time the V-12 was cancelled, the Soviet Strategic Rocket Forces had started to gain greater experience with railway-mounted systems.
+Engine development and the death of the designer meant that work ceased, and fewer AN-22s were also ordered due to a similar change in ballistic missile transport requirements.
+Instead, a new single-rotor design would be developed, the Mi-26 Halo.

-The Mil 26 (Halo) was intended to move 20-tonne payloads in excess of 500km and in simple terms, is a larger Mil 6.
+The Mil 26 (Halo) was intended to move 20-tonne payloads over 500 km and, in simple terms, is a larger Mil 6.
 Development work started in 1971 with the first flight in 1977.
 It entered production in 1980 and military service in 1983.
-Although it is not much heavier than Mil 6, its payload is 20 tonnes but a 1982 record-breaking lift demonstrated a lift of 56 tonnes to an altitude of 2,000m.
+Although it is not much heavier than Mil 6, its payload is 20 tonnes, but a 1982 record-breaking lift demonstrated a lift of 56 tonnes to an altitude of 2,000m.

 A civilian variant commenced production in 1985 and a ‘flying crane’ Mil 26K was developed but never entered service.

-Over 300 have been built and the latest version, available from Rostvertol, is the Mi-26T2, this has modernized avionics and glass cockpit, digital autopilot, and other enhancements that mean it can be operated with a crew of two instead of five.
+Over 300 have been built and the latest version, available from Rostvertol, is the Mi-26T2.
+This has modernized avionics and a glass cockpit, digital autopilot, and other enhancements that mean it can be operated with a crew of two instead of five.

 This document, from NASA, provides a good comparison between Russian and Western helicopters but it is interesting that Western forces have not developed anything with the same lift weight and volume capacity as the Mil 26, and there is nothing in the pipeline either.